published 10/8/2024

 The IETF process is a long burn.
 I’ve flown out to 8 in-person meetings, attended at least 30 remote meetings, left hundreds of comments on issues/PRs, and even authored the original transport draft.
 I have spent so much of my limited time on this planet working on this endeavor.

 Unfortunately, this is the end of my involvement.
-I think the MoQ working group will produce something in 3-5 years, but it’s not something that I plan to use with the current direction.
-I’m going to focus on implementing cool shit now, instead of “standard” stuff later.
+I think the MoQ working group will produce something in 3-5 years, but it’s not something that I plan to use.
+I’m going to focus on my own MoQ fork in the short-term, even if standardization is the “correct” long-term direction.

 What Happened?